-Services that are covered for you What you must pay when you get these services you must use a network provider who offers the service by telehealth.
+Services that are covered for you What you must pay when you get these services service by telehealth.
 We offer the following means of telehealth: Interactive video visits for professional services when care can be provided in this format as determined by a network provider.
-Scheduled telephone appointment visits for professional services when care can be provided in this format as determined by a network provider.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.
-Telehealth services to diagnose, evaluate, or treat symptoms of a stroke. • Virtual check-ins (for example, by phone or video chat) with your doctor for 5 to 10 minutes if all of the following are true: You're not a new patient.
-The check-in isn't related to an office visit within the past 7 days. ◆ The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours (except weekends and holidays) if all of the following are true: You're not a new patient. ◆ The check-in isn't related to an office visit within the past 7 days. ◆ The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
+Scheduled telephone appointment visits for professional services when care can be provided in this format as determined by a network provider. • Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.
+Telehealth services to diagnose, evaluate, or treat symptoms of a stroke.
+Virtual check-ins (for example, by phone or video chat) with your doctor for 5 to 10 minutes if all of the full. following are true: You're not a new patient.
+The check-in isn't related to an office visit within the past 7 days.
+The check-in doesn't lead to an office visit within The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
+Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours (except weekends and A notify the following are true: You're not a new patient.
+The check-in isn't related to an office visit within the past 7 days.
+The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
 Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient.
-Ultraviolet light treatments.
-80
+Ultraviolet light treatments. \$0